IIITLucknowSWEngg/CSITTeam016/project.md

 ## Introduction

 In today's digital age, competitive programming has become an essential skill for software developers.
-Our team is developing Upsolve, a platform that brings the thrill of algorithmic problem-solving to programmers of all skill levels, with a unique monetization twist.
+Our team is developing Hashcode, a platform that brings the thrill of algorithmic problem-solving to programmers of all skill levels, with a unique monetization twist.

 Based on our research of existing platforms and user feedback, we identified key pain points in current solutions:
 - Complex user interfaces that intimidate newcomers, making it difficult for beginners to explore or practice.